homorunner/mcpmark-notion/docs/introduction.md

 ### Running MCPMark

-MCPMark supports the following mode to run experiments (suppose the experiment is named as new_exp, and the model used are o3 and gpt-4.1 and the environment is notion), with Pass@K as the evaluation metric.
+MCPMark supports the following mode to run experiments (suppose the experiment is named as new_exp, and the model used are o3 and gpt-4.1 and the environment is notion), with K repetive experiments.

 #### MCPMark in Pip Installation
 ```bash